autocontracts/lightstreams/white-paper.md

 ## Introduction

-This white paper outlines plans by Autonomous Contracts[[1]](http://autocontracts.io/) to develop the Lightstreams Network[[2]](http://lightstreams.io/), a peer-to-peer digital publishing network for content ranging from books, magazines, music, TV to movies.
+This white paper outlines plans by Autonomous Contracts[[1]](http://autocontracts.io/) to develop the [Lightstreams network](http://lightstreams.network)[[2]](http://lightstreams.io/), a peer-to-peer digital publishing network for content ranging from books, magazines, music, TV to movies and more.

-The [Lightstreams network](http://lightstreams.network) will be a new independent blockchain that enables any individual or business to publish digital content directly to consumers, replacing traditional online intermediaries such as Amazon, Spotify or Netflix.
+The Lightstreams network will be an independent blockchain that is an Ethereum hybrid enabling any individual or business to publish digital content directly to consumers, replacing traditional online intermediaries such as Amazon, Spotify or Netflix.

 [Lightstreams](http://lightstreams.network) is made possible through the new generation of Web 3.0 technology[[3]](https://nextconf.eu/2016/09/next16-blockchain-will-build-web-3-0-says-jamie-burke/) built upon blockchain and smart contract technology[[4]](https://bitsonblocks.net/2016/02/01/a-gentle-introduction-to-smart-contracts/).
 Blockchain technology that includes the award winning [Permissioned Blocks](https://github.com/autocontracts/permissioned-blocks/blob/master/whitepaper.md) protocol developed by Autonomous Contracts. [[5]](https://mikesmo.github.io/blog/2017/06/09/Consensus-hackathon.html) [[6]](https://github.com/autocontracts/permissioned-blocks)

-Today, traditional online intermediaries provide the channel to distribute content to a global audience via the internet.
-To reach this scale, intermediaries must own and maintain large centralised computer infrastructure to handle the loading requirements of such audiences.
+Today, traditional online intermediaries provide the distribution channel to deliver content to a global audience via the internet.
+To reach this scale, intermediaries own and maintain a large centralised computer infrastructure in order to handle the loading requirements of such audiences.

 <p align="center">
 <img src="/images/centralised-distribution.png">